Resources

 The two ways to reinstate a lapsed policy are as follows.

-Within the grace period
+1. Within the grace period

-Advantages of reinstatement of a Term Policy
+Advantages of Reinstatement of a Term Policy

 Policyholders usually have two options to choose from.
-One can be reviving a lapsed policy and the other can be buying a new plan.
+One can be reviving a lapsed policy, and the other can be buying a new plan.
 Comparatively, the first option has advantages.
 Here are some advantages of reviving a lapsed policy.

 • Incontestability period: This is a time period usually in most life insurance policies or in some Term plans where the insurer can question the payout of the policy within the first two or three years of purchase.
 The time period may vary from one insurer to another.

 He has been unable to pay premiums from 2019 to 2023.
 The policy has lapsed and offers no payout at the moment.
-He wants to revive the policy and is asked to pay the outstanding amount of four premiums which is Rs.
-28,000 and an additional fee of Rs.
+He wants to revive the policy and is asked to pay the outstanding amount of four premiums, which is Rs.
+28,000, and an additional fee of Rs.
 15,000.
-He might have to undergo the medical examination again to prove his good health after the lapsed period.
+He might have to undergo a medical examination again to prove that he is in good health after the lapsed period.
+Here, the key point to note is that the cost to buy a new policy will still be higher than the cost to reinstate a lapsed policy.

-Steps to avoid a lapse in policy
+Steps to Avoid a Lapse in Policy

 Some steps to avoid a policy lapse are as follows.

-• Timely premium payment:The best way to secure one’s family from financial emergencies is to invest in a Term Plan.
-Non-payment of premiums over a long period of time may compromise this safety net.
+• Timely premium payment: Investing in a Term Plan is the best way to secure one’s family from financial emergencies.
+But, non-payment of premiums over a long period of time may compromise this safety net.
 Therefore, timely payment of premiums must be prioritised under all circumstances.

-• Auto-debit payment feature:Depending on the plan of premium deduction, the auto-debit feature will automatically debit the amount from the policyholder’s account.
+• Auto-debit payment feature: Depending on the plan of premium deduction, the auto-debit feature will automatically debit the amount from the policyholder’s account.
 This feature saves the policyholder from setting reminders for payments and making the payments online or offline.

-• Choose payment frequency according to income: In cases of heavy premium payments, annual payments should be avoided as they may become overbearing to the policyholder.
+• Choose payment frequency according to income: In heavy premium payments, annual payments should be avoided as they may become overbearing to the policyholder.
 Instead, monthly premium payments are an advisable option in this case.

 • Choose a calculated death benefit: Death Benefits should be chosen according to the affordability of the premiums.